Week #9: Jumpstart a healthier dairy consumption

 But…

-This traditional staple has a controversial side
+Dairy has a controversial side

-Despite being a dietary staple for a very long time, dairy and milk, in particular, have a controversial side.
+Despite being a dietary staple for a very long time, dairy and milk in particular have a controversial side.

-We have been told from our childhood that it is a good source of calcium and protein.
+We have been told from our childhood that dairy is a good source of calcium and protein.
 However, the proof that dairy sources of calcium are required for strong bones is weak.
 Populations that eat no or little dairy do not have higher rates of osteoporosis.
 In fact, hip fracture rates (a measure of osteoporosis) are lower in non-dairy consuming countries.

 Linked to diseases